High-level computational patterns

 So useful and so unintuitive that it has its own website: https://strftime.org/

-This example avoids merging “Feb-29” and “Mar-01” for a daily climatology
+This is useful to avoid merging “Feb-29” and “Mar-01” for a daily climatology

 da.time.dt.strftime("%b-%d")